 - parents hospitalized for an extended period

 - an unsuitable household (e.g., child removed from the household and placed in foster care, tutorship, etc.)

 - married student’s spouse dies or student gets divorced

-If you have an unusual circumstance and need to begin the appeal process, complete the Dependency Override Appeal.
+If you have an unusual circumstance and need to begin the appeal process, complete the Verification of Dependency Status & Appeal Form.

 ► Frequently Asked Questions